 Contact details for BMCC are given below.

 |Address:||199 Chambers St, New York, NY 10007|

-In 2017-2018, 3,353 students took at least one online class at CUNY Borough of Manhattan Community College.
-This is an increase from the 3,061 students who took online classes the previous year.
+In 2020-2021, 17,155 students took at least one online class at Borough of Manhattan Community College.
+This is a decrease from the 22,180 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|